rapid7/r7insight_ruby/README.md

 Development
 -------
-When developing some functionality you will require the following:
+When developing functionality you will require the following:
 - ruby version `2.6.5`
 - bundle version `2.0.2`
-- gem version `2.5.2.3`
+- gem version `3.0.6`
 - rvm version `1.29.9`

-- `bundle install --jobs=3 --retry=3`
+Development flow
+- Fork the main repository
+- Clone your fork
+- Implement functionality
 - `make test` for testing
+- Push and create a pull request into the main Rapid7 repository
+- Once pull request is approved `make (major|minor|patch)` for bumping versions
+- Push again into the branch
+- Pull request should get approved and merged

 JetBrains RubyMine was used to develop this gem.

 Howto
 -----